Author Tags: First Nations, Forts and Fur

 Ray's illustrated history entitled I Have Lived Here Since The World Began chronicles 12,000 years to set out the historical and cultural arguments for First Nations' land claims and other grievances.
 A revised edition contains new information on Donald Marshall and Mi'kmaq fishing rights in Nova Scotia.
 He contributed the section on Native history to the Illustrated History of Canada.

 The recipient of the UBC Killam Research Prize, Arthur J. Ray works as a consultant on First Nations' claims across the country.
+He served as the co-editor of the Canadian Historical Review from 2003 to 2006.

 Review of the author's work by BC Studies: